unbit/uwsgi.it/CustomerQuickstart.md

 domain = mynewdomain.org
 ```

-And visit your domain.
+and visit your domain.

 If all goes well you should see the hello message, otherwise check the logs/ directory (in your home) for errors.

 Now let's deploy the python one